 Immunotherapy, which involves exposing yourself to allergens until the immune system can tolerate them, may be an option to consider if you are among the eligible patients.
 Your allergist can give you all the necessary information about immunotherapy treatments.

 Allergy sufferers require patience and courage!
 Remember that allergies travel and you might feel the effects when you are away from home as well.

-If you happen to be travelling outside your province of residence, don't forget to protect yourself with travel insurance that protects you in the event of an accident or a sudden illness.
-Ontario Blue Cross® travel insurance can help you pay for medical expenses that are not reimbursed by the Régie de l'assurance maladie du Québec abroad.
-It also gives you access to a 24/7 assistance service to get all the support you need in case of a problem.
+If you are travelling outside of your province of residence this summer, be sure to purchase travel insurance to cover you in the event of a medical emergency.
+Travel insurance from Ontario Blue Cross® helps you cover medical expenses that are not reimbursed by the RAMQ and gives you access to a 24/7 assistance service to obtain all the support you need in the event of a problem.